MiSo1289/cpp-template/README.md

 - CMake project skeleton with a library, and a CLI executable powered by Lyra.
 - Unit testing skeleton using Catch2 and Trompeloeil for mocking.
 - Many other useful libraries to choose from included out of the box.
+- Documentation target is created when Doxygen is installed.

 ## Usage
 Clone this repository into `~/.conan/templates/command/new/`: